 Eats– A wide variety of small invertebrates including ants, springtails, small beetles and true bugs, spiders, and small flies and other Diptera; also eats fruit

-Eaten by-Larvae are parasitized by bee flies in the genus Anthrax; adults and larvae are preyed upon by insectivores of all classes, particularly Asilidae flies and birds.
+Eaten by-Larvae are parasitized by the bee fly Anthrax georgicus; adults and larvae are preyed upon by insectivores of all classes, particularly Asilidae flies and birds.

 Reproduction– Breeding begins in the spring by adults that emerged the previous year, and courtship is a catch-and-hold-on affair; eggs are oviposited into the soil at locations vetted by the females, who uses her antennae and mandibles to test for texture, moisture, salinity, and temperature, and the larvae live in burrows constructed where they hatch, usually just above the waterline; larvae go through 3 instars; both larvae and adults overwinter in burrows, and the life span is about 2 years.